 What to consider before buying a handheld GPS for hiking?

-These devices often have so many features, and it can overwhelm and sometimes it gets confusing to know what to look for.
-That is why I have listed for you the features to check first so you can easily find the model that suits you best.
+These devices often have so many features, which can overwhelm and sometimes get confusing to know what to look for.
+That is why I have listed the features to check first so you can easily find the model that suits you best.